 Robert F. and Lena Bortner LaCaff '51 Library Support Endowment.
-The Fund will support the Millersville University Francine G. McNairy Library and Learning Forum.
+The fund will support the Millersville University Francine G. McNairy Library and Learning Forum.

-Liddell Field Study Endowment.
-The income from the endowment will support academic field experiences for students at Wallops Island (or other similar field studies).
-The funds may be used at the dean's discretion for scholarships, research stipends or equipment to enrich the program.
+Liddell Field Study Fund Endowment.
+Awarded to support academic field experiences for students at Wallops Island (or other similar field studies).
+The funds may be used at the dean's discretion for scholarships for students attending the programs, research stipend, or field equipment to enrich the program.
+[College of Science and Technology]